Here are some of the most frequently asked questions. If you need further assistance please call or email.

 If you do not want Medicare to have a record of your attendance at a psychiatrist or psychologist, you do not care about receiving a Medicare rebate, or you are not eligible for a Medicare rebate (overseas visitors), you do not need a referral.
 A valid referral is essential if you want to claim a Medicare rebate.

 For more information, please visit the Department of Human Services website.

 Referrals to psychologists may be obtained from a GP, a psychiatrist or paediatrician.
 A psychiatrist or paediatrician simply writes a standard referral letter as they normally do.
 A GP needs to create a Mental Health Treatment Plan and provide a copy of the plan, or a referral letter indicating that a plan has been created.

-For both types of referrals, a review will be required after a specified number of sessions (usually 6) and then again after the 10th session.
-After you have used 10 sessions in a calendar year you are eligible for another 10 sessions if you bring another referral requesting 10 sessions under the Pandemic Support Measure (valid until June 2022).
-You can receive a maximum of 20 Medicare-rebated psychology sessions per calendar year.
+For both types of referrals, a review will be required after a specified number of sessions (usually 6) at which time you may be eligible for an additional 4 sessions.
+You can receive a maximum of 10 Medicare-rebated psychology sessions per calendar year.

 People are able to access up to 40 Medicare rebates per year for treatment of eating disorders.
 Treatment of eating disorders requires a particular skill set and Heidi regrets to advise that she does not have significant expertise in this area so does not accept Medicare referrals for treatment of eating disorders.

 Referrals to psychologists: A referral from a GP, psychiatrist or paediatrician expires when all the sessions have been used up.